 Yes, our engineers have examined many alternative options, but none are adequate solutions.
 Here’s why:

-The crest of the Bypass, between School Street and Clark Street, will be approximately 22 feet higher than the existing track (about 45 feet above ground level, or roughly the height of a four-story building).
-This height will be only at the crest, just long enough to clear the Red Line, and then it will slope back to the existing height of the Brown Line track structure.
-This will not be the highest point in the CTA rail system, nor will it be the highest structure in the neighborhood, as multiple nearby buildings are substantially taller.
+The crest of the Bypass, between School Street and Clark Street, is approximately 22 feet higher than the existing track (about 45 feet above ground level, or roughly the height of a four-story building).
+This height is only at the crest, just long enough to clear the Red Line, and then it slopes back to the existing height of the Brown Line track structure.
+This is not the highest point in the CTA rail system, nor is it the highest structure in the neighborhood, as multiple nearby buildings are substantially taller.

 Following construction of the Bypass project, the land east of the tracks along Wilton Avenue will be made available for redevelopment.
 The minimum lot depth following construction will be 40 feet, which is sufficient for various types of development.

 The Vautravers building, located at 947-949 W. Newport Avenue is part of the Newport Avenue District, a designated Chicago Landmark.
-This building stands directly in the path of the proposed alignment for the Red and Purple lines north of Belmont station.
-Rather than raze the building, CTA is proposing to relocate this building out of the path of the new alignment.
-CTA anticipates relocating the building about 30 feet west of its current location to preserve the historic integrity of the Newport Avenue District.
+This building stood directly in the path of the realignment for the Red and Purple lines north of Belmont station.
+Rather than raze the building, CTA in 2021 relocated this building out of the path of the new alignment about 30 feet west of its current location to preserve the historic integrity of the Newport Avenue District.

-CTA’s preliminary engineering for Phase One determined it appeared possible to move the building without compromising its structural integrity, but ultimately the contracting team's feasibility analysis of how to move the building will ultimately determine what happens to the property.
-The CTA is coordinating closely with the Advisory Council on Historic Preservation (SCHP), State Historic Preservation Office (SHPO), Historic Preservation Division of the City of Chicago’s Department of Planning and Development (DPD) and the Federal Transit Administration (FTA).
+To move the building safely, CTA engineers worked with the contractor to develop the plan that successfully relocated the building.
+The CTA coordinated closely with the Advisory Council on Historic Preservation (SCHP), State Historic Preservation Office (SHPO), Historic Preservation Division of the City of Chicago’s Department of Planning and Development (DPD) and the Federal Transit Administration (FTA).

 CTA, in coordination with the alderman’s office, the local community and the Chicago Department of Planning and Development, has prepared a Neighborhood Redevelopment Plan to encourage redevelopment or plans for parcels remaining after construction.
-Those plans were published and can be found at transitchicago.com/RPM/todplan.
+Those plans can be found at transitchicago.com/RPM/todplan.